Year 2 Post-Graduate Diploma in Systemic Family Therapy –Intermediate level

 Course Aims

-Strengthens knowledge and skills in the theory and practice of different models of systemic therapy
+Strengthens knowledge and skills in the theory and practice of different models of systemic therapy.

 Encourages anti-discriminatory practice and critical thinking considering power, inequality and marginalisation.

-Course start date: 20th Oct 2025 – 16th June 2026.
+Course start date: 19th October 2026– 21st June 2027.
 11 days of teaching 9.30-5pm Tuesdays monthly (2 consecutive days at the beginning of the course; 2 days in December).

 Where: The majority of teaching is envisaged to take place at Oxfordhealth Education Centre, Floor 4, Unipart House, Garsington Rd, Oxford OX4 6LX but some may be at Oxford Brookes locations